What is Blonde Roast Coffee?

 Coffee roast terms can be so confusing — French, Italian, City, Cinnamon, New England, Vienna, etc. And just when you think you’ve got them all straight, something new comes along.

-So what’s up with the sudden popularity of Blonde roast?
+So what’s up with the sudden popularity of Blonde roast or blonde espresso?
 What is it, and do you want to drink it?
 Let’s find out!

 What is a Blonde Roast?